 This is a spiritual language, combined with spiritual thoughts that are focused on Christ.
 Without Christ it means nothing.
 It can sound just like jargon.
 In fact, I have been around people who spoke high sounding New Testament language as jargon but had no idea what they were talking about because they had not done the homework themselves.
 It became a high sounding but empty culture.
 You could hear people talking about grace and the riches of Christ but had no idea what they were saying.
 We were speaking the language of grace and yet our view of these things was legalistic.
 Only the Lord can really train you.
 Not only does He train your language, but He trains you in your life, so your experience allows you to embrace the words in their correct context.

-Grace takes the burden off of yourself and puts it back on Christ where it belongs.
+Grace takes the burden off of you and puts it back on Christ where it belongs.
 Until you have done that, it does not necessarily help to speak the language of grace.
 You will just legalize it.
 Catholics speak very much about grace in their theological circles.
 The bishops and catechisms have a very highly developed language about grace, but they mean something different.
 They are talking about sanctification by works.
 They are speaking of perfecting yourself in the flesh.

-But we have been speaking a unique language and hopefully we are actually seeing it fresh through the eyes of grace that has been informed by experience.
+We have been speaking a unique language and hopefully we are actually seeing it fresh through the eyes of grace that has been informed by experience.
 I feel like I am getting the heart of it.
 I feel like more than any other time I am getting good stuff out of this book.

 Repeated Warnings in the New Testament Ministry